 The southern end of Great Abaco is home to Abaco National Park.
 The luscious forest is a lovely place to take a walk and observe the native wildlife of the island.
 The trails will lead you to several scenic lakes hidden deep within the trees.

 If you choose to visit Abaco, you have to visit more than just Great Abaco.
 The surrounding smaller islands each have their own charms and attractions.
 The best way to explore the whole chain is by boat.
 You can hire a boat yourself, or charter a guide to take you around the archipelago.

-11. Long Island, for Deans Blue Hole, the deepest blue hole
+11. Long Island, home to the world’s second deepest saltwater blue holes

 As the name suggests, Long Island is a long, thin island stretching through the southeast region of The Bahamas.
 It has a population of just over 3000 people, spread across its 80-mile length.

 Believed by many to be the most scenic of all the islands in The Bahamas, Long Island has a particularly beautiful and varied natural landscape.
 The sparse population and unspoiled wildlife make this a wonderful destination for anyone who likes to appreciate the world’s natural wonder.